tropicsquare/.github/profile/README.md

 ## [TROPIC01](https://github.com/tropicsquare/tropic01)

-TROPIC01 is the first product in its lineup.
-TROPIC01:
+TROPIC01 is the first product in its lineup that:
 - is a cryptographic coprocessor suitable as hardware Root-of-Trust (RoT).
 - ensures protection of the system’s most sensitive assets
 - offloads cryptographic computations from a MCU or CPU.